-Summer harvest was lower over 2011-12 summer on Lake Rotoiti.
-Poor and windy weather was main contributor to restricting boat anglers accessing the lake fishery.
-Winter catch rate was much improved following reduced summer harvest and the 2011 Lake Rotoiti winter shoreline catch was on average larger, significantly heavier and in significantly better condition (P = 0.017 and 0.021 respectively) than the 2010 Lake Rotoiti winter shoreline catch..
+Summer harvest was low over the 2012-13 summer on Lake Rotoiti.
+Winter catch rate has yet to be calculated, though indications are that it was not as good as the 2012 winter following a poorer summer harvest.
+During the 2012 winter, the average catch was much improved compared to the 2011 winter and the best recorded since the 2007 winter.
+The fish caught by Rotoiti anglers during the 2012 winter were larger and significantly heavier (P=0.017) than those caught in 2011 and were bigger than the last 10-year average (596mm).
 Lake Rotorua creel surveys have shown a drop in condition of rainbow trout since the 2007-08 season when the wall was constructed.
-This may also be due to warmer summer temperatures and algal blooms through this period.
+This may also have been caused by warmer summer temperatures and algal blooms through this period.
+The 2012-13 summer survey showed an improvement in size, weight and condition.